10 Best Herbal Tinctures For Depression

 valeriana officinalis tincture

-Valeriana officinalis, commonly known as valerian, is a traditional herb that has been used for centuries to address various health concerns, including anxiety and sleep disorders.
+Valeriana officinalis, commonly known as valerian, is a perennial herb that has been traditionally used for its calming effects on the nervous system.

 3. Passiflora incarnata